trusona/trusona-mobile-sdk-android/README.md

 The `TrusonaficationUICustomizations` interface has five methods:
    - `boolean usesCustomDialog()`: Set the return value to true if you'd like to provide a custom prompt/dialog.
    - `Dialog trusonaficationDialog(Context context, Trusonafication trusonafication)`: If you set the return value of `usesCustomDialog()` to true, then you will need to create and return your custom prompt in this method.
-Otherwise you can return null.
+Otherwise, you can return null.
    - `boolean usesCustomDLScanner()`: Set the return value to true if you'd like to provide a custom scanner UI.
    - `Fragment getCustomDLScanner(Trusonafication trusonafication)`: If you set the return value of `usesCustomDLScanner()` to true, then this method must return an instance of the fragment you'd like to host the scanner in.
-Otherwise you can return null.
+Otherwise, you can return null.
    - `Integer getDLScannerContainerId()`: If you set the return value of `usesCustomDLScanner()` to true, then this method must return the `id` of the container in which you want to host the scanner.
-This `id` has to be defined in the `xml layout` used by the `Fragment` returned by the `getCustomDLScanner(Trusonafication trusonafication)` method.
+This `id` has to be defined in the `XML layout` used by the `Fragment` returned by the `getCustomDLScanner(Trusonafication trusonafication)` method.
 You may return null if you're not using a custom
    Driver License Scanner.